 Here are three quick and easy things you DO need to have in order to be accessible to your clients and provide great customer service:

 Public relations is more than just landing TV spots.
 It can also be used to obtain guest blogging opportunities on popular online magazines such as Huffington Post.
 Those high-value guest blogging opportunities are a great way to show your authority on a given subject while driving traffic back to your website.
 Additionally, there is plenty of newsworthy work that attorneys do on a regular basis.
 Being featured in a local news outlet or a trade journal can have a fantastic impact on your SEO strategy, and highlight your law firm’s brand.
 We had our PR specialist work with us and shortly after Forbes.com covered us.
-The additional site traffic that has resulted from our PR efforts have provided a substantial return on investment.
+The additional site traffic that has resulted from our PR efforts has provided a substantial return on investment.

 How can you advertise your services without breaking any rules?